sarahciston/codingcare/index.md

 hi, you've reached

-# CODING.CARE: A Guidebook for Trans*formative TechnoCraft
+# CODING.CARE: A Guidebook for Trans*formative Processing & Tender TechnoCraft

 here is where I'll be tinkering for a few years with a dissertation.